Website Feedback – Report a bug

 Note: fire trail and fire break mowing may be delayed by rain events or elevated fire danger periods.
 It will occur when site conditions improve or during the next scheduled maintenance period.

-Queensland Fire and Emergency Services is the primary provider of fire and rescue, emergency management and disaster mitigation programs and services throughout Queensland.
+The Queensland Fire Department is the primary provider of fire, emergency management and disaster mitigation programs throughout Queensland.
 For useful information and services including permits to burn, community safety and preparation please visit their website.

 For details about other ways council is managing our natural environment view our environment page.